brandontrabucco/best_first/README.md

 # Non Sequential Decoding Strategies

-This repository implements a non sequential auto regressive model that generates image captions.
-The strength of this model is the ability to train the model to recover from mistakes, and use the model to add more details to existing image captions.
+This repository implements a non sequential auto regressive model that generates captions.
+The model has the ability to insert new words into already generated sentences.

 # Installation